ikkear99/BAP-AI-Training/database_connection/README.md

-# This is a repo that contains a library of database interactions including:
+# This is a repo that contains a library of database interactions:

 **The main functions include:**